-Through collective and individual efforts, the physical therapy profession has continued to advance the clinical knowledge and practice of physical therapists.
-One mechanism of professional development that contributes to the advancement of the knowledge base and clinical skills is the voluntary specialization of practice.
+The American Physical Therapy Association supports the recognition of physical therapists who have attained voluntary specialization of practice.

 Specialization is the process by which a physical therapist builds on a broad base of professional education and practice to develop greater depth of knowledge and skills related to a particular area of practice.
-Clinical specialization in physical therapy responds to a specific area of patient need and requires knowledge, skill and experience which exceeds that of the entry-level physical therapist and which is unique to the specialized area of practice.
-The American Physical Therapy Association endorses the recognition of physical therapists who have attained this level of advanced specialization.
+Clinical specialization in physical therapy responds to a specific area of patient need and requires knowledge, skill, and experience that exceeds entry-level physical therapist practice and is unique to the specialized area of practice.